 The standard issue German anti-tank gun in 1939, it equipped the Panzerjäger battalions (Pak is short for Panzerabwehrkanone - anti-tank gun, and 36 indicates the year the weapon was designed).
-It was arguably the best anti-tank gun in the world at the onset of war, but was quickly outclassed by heavier armour on enemy tanks.
+It was arguably the best antitank gun in the world at the onset of war, but was quickly outclassed by heavier armour on enemy tanks.
 Still, 15,000 were produced for Germany and its allies, and it was still in service in 1945.
 In order to extend its usefulness the Stielgranate 41 hollow-charge ammunition round was developed.
 This large, fin-stabilised shell fitted over the end of the barrel, but did not have a very long range.

+Cost: 40pts (Inexperienced), 50pts (Regular), 60pts (Veteran) Weapons: 1 Light anti-tank gun Team: 3 men

+- Special Rules:

+- Gun shield

+- Team weapon

+- Fixed

-Cost 40pts (Inexperienced), 50pts (Regular), 60pts (Veteran) Weapons 1 Light anti-tank gun Team 3 men Special Rules - Gun shield - Team weapon - Fixed - Stielgranate 41: From 1942 onwards a Pak 36 can include Stielgranate 41 ammunition at a cost of +15pts.
-This increases the weapon's Pen to +6, but only at short range.
-Stielgranate 41 ammunition cannot be used beyond short range.
+- Stielgranate 41: From 1942 onwards a Pak36 can include Stielgranate 41 ammunition at a cost of +15pts.
+This increases the weapon's penetration by two to a total of +6, but only at short range.
+Stielgranate 41 ammunition cannot be used beyond short range

 First issued in 1940, the Pak 38 was a good weapon in its day, with a 50mm calibre and tungsten cored ammunition.
-During the invasion of Russia it was one of the few German tank guns capable of piercing the front armour of a T-34.
-By 1943 the 50mm gun was being replaced by the more powerful 75mm Pak 40 as the heavier gun became available in increasing numbers through 1942 and 1943.
+During the invasion of Russia it was one of the few German tank guns capable of piercing the front armour of a T34.
+By 1943 the 50mm gun was being replaced by the more powerful 75mm Pak 40 as the heavier gun became available in increasing numbers through 1942 and 43.
 Production was halted in 1944.
 Some remained in service until the end of the war and were still effective against the majority of Allied tanks.

-Cost 60pts (Inexperienced), 75pts (Regular), 90pts (Veteran)
+Cost: 60pts (Inexperienced), 75pts (Regular), 90pts (Veteran) Team: 3 men Weapons: 1 Medium anti-tank gun Special Rules: • Gun shield

-CUSI oupis (mexpenenceu), 75pis (Regular), 50pis (veterall)

-Team 3 men

-Weapons 1 Medium anti-tank gun

-Special Rules - Gun shield

-- Team weapon
+- Team weapon - Fixed

-- Fixed